Sleeping Dogs (video game): Design

 During development of the game the combat system was one of the key focuses.
 Mike Skupa, the design director, said that the combat was refined using feedback from Square Enix, with references drawn from Tony Jaa's The Protector.
 The system was designed to emphasize multi-directional combat, strike-based gameplay and environmental interaction.
 It started as "one big violent sandbox" and progressed to a playable demo.
 Skupa was pleased with how well the game kept the qualities of the original demo.

 The game's designers performed extensive research in Hong Kong to create an accurate portrayal of the city.
 Art designers spent seven days in Hong Kong, where they studied the city's environment, and took more than 20,000 photos as references for the physical environment in the game.
 They traveled on foot to various locales, such as clubs and malls, and interviewed ex-Triad members and retired members of the Hong Kong Police Force Anti-Triad unit, which inspired narratives and character design.
 The sound designers spent ten days in the city overseeing the dialogue sessions on weekdays and capturing ambient noises around the city at weekends.

 During the early stages of development, in-game dialogue was recorded in Los Angeles by local Asian actors, but much of the audio was re-recorded in Hong Kong through Drum Music, a specialist recording company.
 Audio design was complicated; scripting was handled in Vancouver and the recording was in Hong Kong.
 There were reservations among the developers about the language for the background dialogue; the sound design team eventually prevailed in using Hong Kong Cantonese over English.

 In-game radio music was handled by Joe Best and sourced from various music labels.
-Tracks were licensed from Tsunami Music, Warp, Ninja Tune, and Roadrunner Records which lent their names to the in-game radio stations.
+Tracks were licensed from Tsunami Music, Warp Records, Ninja Tune, and Roadrunner Records which lent their names to the in-game radio stations.
 Through Tsunami Music, voice actors were auditioned and recruited to provide presenters for each of the radio stations in the game.
 DJs from companies such as Kerrang! also provided voices for the in-game radio presenters.
 Nathan Wang composed original Chinese songs in the style of Cantopop and Mandopop songs.